Precision-Technologies-Ltd/master-gauge-issues/README.md

 # master-gauge-issues
-An repository just for issues relating to the Master Gauge Application
+Repository for issues relating to the Master Gauge Application